federicocarboni/eloquent-ffmpeg/README.md

 await process.complete();
 console.log('Hooray!
 Conversion complete!');
 ```
-**Tracking progress as a percentage:** To get a percentage from the progress you must know the total
+**Tracking progress as a percentage:** To get a percentage from the progress the total
-duration of the media, this is very easy if the duration is not modified.
+duration of the media must be known, this is very easy if the duration is not modified.

 Probe the input file and calculate the percentage by dividing the current `time` by the `duration`
 and multiplying by 100.